NULLPointer25/NULLPointer25/README.md

 <h1 align="center">Hi there 👋 I'm Pratik Mishra</h1>
-<h3 align="center">I'm an aspiring Full Stack Web Developer & a MBA Grad.
-I love to build scalable web application and want to learn more new Tech Stacks.
+<h3 align="center">I’m currently working at TATA Consultancy Services & a MBA Grad.
+I love to build scalable web application for Freelancing also I am a Data Engineer and want to learn more new Tech Stacks.
 You can check out my projects and blogs below and connect with me on social media.</h3>

 <h3 align="center">I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.</h3>